comp426-2022-fall/final-project-group14/docs/api_explained.md

 ### /app/
 This is the beginning of out project.
 It leads the user to the log-in page.
 Users have to enter their emails and passwords before they enter the game, so that their settings about their characters can be saved.

+### /app/name
+This page lets the player to name their character.
+If you click `Name!`, you will go to the next step `/app/choose-race`.

 ## Story background and Encounter 1